 - material and any article that has been, or is likely to be, used to commit an offence, cause personal injury or damage to property.

-\Parent/carer informed by phone and letter, which must be sent on first day of exclusion and recorded on Satchel One and 15 minute reintegration meeting held before student returns to class.
+\Parent/carer informed by phone and letter, which must be sent on first day of suspension or permanent exclusion and recorded on Satchel One, and 15 minute reintegration meeting held before pupil returns to class.

 INTERNAL ISOLATION